I stumbled over a dip in the sidewalk, tumbled over my own black boots in the peripheral glance of a … Continue reading

 On the long day before a set of flights home to Colorado, I helped with a Halloween party in a private Austrian school.
 My favorite child, Phillip, with a perpetual … Continue reading

 He had the feeling that everything he saw was a broken-off piece of some giant thing that he had forgotten had happened to him. -Flannery O’Connor.
 Wise Blood.
 (Photo from … Continue reading

 I sought a place to collapse and eat after a day of haplessly wandering Sarajevo map-less and on foot.
 The choice was made simple when I spotted a man standing … Continue reading

 As usual, stops were not announced on the train.
 People familiar with the route rushed the hallways as we pulled into a station–or the last scraps of one.
 The train … Continue reading

 Basically, like nine-tenths of humanity, I always wanted to be somewhere else, in the place I have just fled from. -Thomas Bernhard.
 Wittgenstein’s Nephew.

 I was trudging home from an English lesson with my astounding student, an asylum seeker and former child soldier from Sierra Leone who had the most remarkably shy smile.
 He … Continue reading

 The movies are onto the search, but they screw it up.
 The search always ends in despair.
 They like to show a fellow coming to himself in a strange place–but … Continue reading

-In the shuttle bus to the airplane, I broke into scraps of conversational Turkish with a group of teenaged boys from Kahramanmaraş.
+In the shuttle bus to the airplane, I break into scraps of conversational Turkish with a group of teenage boys from Kahramanmaraş.
 Even the boldest among them–a boy with smooth … Continue reading

 From a spot in Gülhane park, one can keep a clear sight of the lines of people posing with the Atatürk statue.
 A bronze figure on a stone base, he … Continue reading